BuckWoody/LearningPaths/IT Architect/Learning Path - Create a Solution that Reduces Churn and Maximizes Profit.md

-Learning Path – Create a Solution that Reduces Churn and Mazimizes Proft
+Learning Path – Create a Solution that Reduces Churn and Mazimizes Profit
 =================================================================================
 Audience: IT Architect, Data Scientist
 ---------------------------------